lowrycode/swaplett-project/README.md

 ### Modal Header

-The header of the dialogue box includes the modal title ("Instructions") and the "X" close button with appropriate hover effects (colour change and tool tip).
+The header of the dialogue box includes the modal title ("Instructions") and the "close modal" button with appropriate hover effects (colour change and tool tip).
 It remains fixed at the top of the modal.

 ### Modal Body